· ·

 Accessibility Machu Picchu

-Machu Picchu suitable for people in wheelchairs.
-However, the help of other people is needed for the entrance and the tour.
+Machu Picchu can be possible for people in wheelchairs, with help.
 In the Inca City there are staff willing to help visitors in wheelchairs.
 You can view the different circuits here.

 Similar Posts